 Do SLS scholarship/grant awards renew on an annual basis?

 The inaugural 2012 entering class recipients retained their scholarship as long as they remained in the top one-third of their class at the end of each academic year.
 From the 2013 entering class through the 2016 entering class, recipients retained their scholarship as long as they maintained a 2.9 cumulative GPA at the end of the academic year.
-Beginning with the 2017 entering class, recipients will retain the scholarship as long as they maintain a 2.75 cumulative GPA at the end of the academic year.
+Beginning with the 2017 entering class, scholarship recipients must maintain at least a 2.75 GPA at the conclusion of each academic year to retain it.
+If the retention requirements are not met at the conclusion of any academic year, the scholarship is lost and will not be reinstated.

 Are non-Federal loan funds considered financial aid?